Skip to content

 The Volcanoes National Park (also known by its French name Parc National des Volcans) is part of the Virunga Mountains, a large volcanic massif of more than 8,000 square kilometers, which covers both Rwanda, Uganda, and the Democratic Republic of Congo.

 The Park is famed for being a habitat for the endangered mountain gorillas.
 The area includes six active and three extinct volcanoes.
-This chain of steep mountain standing varies in altitude from 2400-4500 meters.
+This chain of steep mountains varies in altitude from 2400-4500 meters.

 Top things to do in Volcanoes National Park